12min

 And not merely in terms of psychology or behavior (that is, the intangibles), but also in terms of something quite visible and discernible such as appearance.
 Just as to an average middle-aged Chinese woman all black teenagers look the same, to an average black teenager, all Chinese middle-aged women are identical as well.

-Humans, as species, rely on this kind of “categorizing” to manage information more efficiently.
+Humans, as a species, rely on this kind of “categorizing” to manage information more efficiently.
 Whether we like it or not, it “is a fundamental tool that our brains are wired to use.
 And the categorization process applies not just to people; it works on all things.
 Just as we place people into categories, we place other animals into categories.
 We place food into categories.
 We place furniture into categories.
 And we fill every category we develop with information and imbue it with feelings that guide our actions toward it.”

 However, since categorizing precedes experience (Kant was one of the first people to notice this), and since our brains have developed to help us survive, and not to be right, we tend to notice only things that support our preconceived beliefs and ignore facts that contradict them.
 And we teach our children to do the same through our actions, conscious or unconscious.